MattiNieminen/dockerfiles/keras/README.md

 # dockerfiles

-Docker image Keras and Jupyter Notebook (CPU-support only).
+Docker image for Keras and Jupyter Notebook (CPU-support only).

 ## Usage